 Details on Applying

-Delegates need to submit their application to the Deputy Secretary-General of the conference they are attending (Conference A or Conference B) by 15 March 2014 (Conf.
-A) or 1 April 2014 (Conf.
-B) for priority consideration.
+Delegates need to submit their application to the Deputy Secretary-General of the conference they are attending by 9 March 2015 (Conference A) or 16 March 2015 (Conference B).
+Applications received by the preferred deadline will receive priority consideration.
 Applications submitted after this date, will be considered but are not guaranteed an interview.